 What is the history that shaped you for your current role?

-I originally started at HorizonOne over six years ago as administrative support for the consultants.
+I originally started at HorizonOne over 6 years ago as an administrative support for the consultants.
 In my first year, I went to the RCSA conference with David and Simon, and one of the themes we really resonated with was the future of recruitment and the importance marketing would play.

 It was obvious that this would be the next step for recruitment and HorizonOne committed to investing in our marketing capacity.
 As I had a natural knack for marketing, my role evolved to focus more on marketing and business improvements and away from supporting the consultants administratively.
 Within a few years, I was working fulltime as the Marketing Manager, developing and managing the corporate strategy for HorizonOne and moving into 2020, we are now a nationally recognised, award winning brand.

 I’ve also developed personally and professionally at my time at HorizonOne; I’ve completed a Diploma of Digital Marketing and in 2019 I was named the Telstra Women in Business Award for Emerging Leader.
 This was a significant achievement and elevated my personal and professional brand on a national scale.
 It also saw a lot of people take notice of what HorizonOne were doing within the recruitment business and has opened a lot of doors for further opportunities in the future.